Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: INFORMATION EXTRACTION

 Each term $\mathbb{E}[\cos{(\frac{2\pi l}{p}(\sum_{j=0}^nZ_j))}]$ and $\mathbb{E}[\sin{(\frac{2\pi l}{p}(\sum_{j=0}^nZ_j))}]$ can be evaluated via rotation gates on the target qubit controlled by $Z_j$ followed by a standard amplitude estimation algorithm.
 Leaving the detailed proof in the appendix, one has: \begin{thm} \textbf{(Evaluating I(t))}Suppose that a QCTSP $\{X(t):t\ge0\}$ is given via holding time representation with $n$ steps, $l_x, l_\tau$ qubits for each pair $X_j, \tau_j$, and $\mathcal{P}$ circuit depth.
 Also, one has that $f_{P,L}(x)$ is the $P-periodic$ $L-order$ Fourier approximation of the desired integrable function of the random variable $f:\mathbb{R}\rightarrow\mathbb{R}$.
 Then given the error $\epsilon$, the expectation value of $f(I(X,T))=f(\int_{t=0}^TX(t)\,dt)$ can be efficiently evaluated within $O(\mathcal{P}+nl_xl_\tau)$ circuit depth and $O(\frac{LP}{\epsilon}(\mathcal{P}+nl_xl_\tau))$ time complexity. (see proof in Appendix \ref{pf:7}) \end{thm} \subparagraph{Weighted Integral.} Moreover, this framework applies to the more complicated and generalized situations where the time structure is considered and thus has no discrete correspondence.
 By introducing a time-dependent function $g(t)$, we can evaluate the expectation value of an integrable function $f:\mathbb{R}\rightarrow\mathbb{R}$ of the random variable

-Since the time structure $g(t)$ is considered, the integral is divided into horizontal directed boxes(as shown in FIG. \ref{extraction} \textbf{(b)}):
+Since the time structure $g(t)$ is considered, the integral is divided into horizontal directed boxes(as shown in Figure \ref{extraction} \textbf{(b)}):

-Due to a trade-off on circuit depth and qubits number(see FIG. \ref{extraction} \textbf{(d)} and FIG. \ref{extraction} \textbf{(e)} for reference), this summation can be evaluated via either holding time representation or increment representation.
+Due to a trade-off on circuit depth and qubits number(see Figure \ref{extraction} \textbf{(d)} and Figure \ref{extraction} \textbf{(e)} for reference), this summation can be evaluated via either holding time representation or increment representation.
 A similar Fourier approximation and amplitude estimation are employed to compute